RolandaAnwar/RolandaAnwar/README.md

 - Statistics
 - Big Data

-### NON-TECHNICAL SKILLS
+### NON-TECHNICAL SKILLSNon-Technical Skills

-- Scoping and Purpose
+- Scoping and Purpose: Expertise in defining project scopes and objectives aligned with business values and goals.
-- Governance
+- Governance: Proficient in establishing policies and frameworks that ensure project accountability and compliance.
-- Assessment
+- Assessment: Skilled in evaluating systems and processes to identify areas for improvement and integration.
-- Development Methodology
+- Development Methodology: Experienced in applying structured methodologies and project management practices to enhance business outcomes.
-- Tool Support
+- - Tool Support: Adept at leveraging the right tools to streamline project execution and deliver effective solutions.
-- Skilled Team
+- Skilled Team Building: Ability to assemble and mentor teams, fostering collaboration and driving project success.
-- Project Management
+- Project Management: Strong organizational skills, ensuring projects are delivered on time and within budget.
-- A Strong Business Acumen
+- Business Acumen: Deep understanding of business operations and economic principles, particularly in the context of small businesses.
-- Thought Leader
+- Thought Leadership: Recognized for forward-thinking approaches and insights into business and economic trends.
-- Politics
+- Politics: Navigating corporate politics effectively to secure project support and alignment.
-- Organizational Buy-in
+- Organizational Buy-in: Expert in securing stakeholder agreement and fostering an environment supportive of change.
-- Common Language Trainer
+- Common Language Trainer: Proficient in developing and delivering training that simplifies complex concepts for diverse audiences.
-- EA Model / Artifacts
+- EA Model/Artifacts: Skilled in creating and maintaining architectural models and artifacts that align with business goals.
-- Commitment
+- Commitment: Dedicated to achieving project goals and long-term business success.
-- Business Driven Approach
+- Business-Driven Approach: Prioritizes strategies and decisions that directly enhance business value and growth.
-- Organizational Culture
+- Organizational Culture: Expert in shaping and nurturing a culture that supports innovation and adaptability.
-- Training / Education
+- Training/Education: Committed to ongoing professional development and education for team and self.
-- A Mentor and A Guide Supporting Information and Communication Technology Decision Making
+- Mentorship and Guidance: Acts as a mentor and guide, supporting informed decision-making in information and communication technology.g

 ## 💻 NON-TECHNICAL EXPERIENCE 💻